Niklas-23/ccs-tagesschau-comments/_sources/introduction.md

 ## Lateral thinking movement on YouTube

-YouTube is an important platform for the Querdenker movement, if not the second most important after Telegram, as Holzer has shown in a study of the communication of the lateral thinking movement {cite:p}`holzer_2021`.
-This observation is particularly interesting because many channels that can be attributed to this movement have already been blocked by YouTube.
+YouTube is an important platform for the lateral thinking movement, if not the second most important after Telegram, as Holzer has shown in a study of the communication of the lateral thinking movement {cite:p}`holzer_zwischen_2021`.
+This observation is particularly interesting because many channels that can be attributed to this movement have already been blocked by YouTube {cite:p}`holzer_zwischen_2021`.
-Nevertheless, the Telegram channels often link to YouTube videos {cite:p}`holzer_2021`.
+Nevertheless, the Telegram channels often link to YouTube videos {cite:p}`holzer_zwischen_2021`.
 One possible reason for this could be that
 YouTube, in contrast to other social media platforms, offers the possibility of distributing video content that is similar in format to classic media.